 - CyberPatriot Competition System (CCS) Connection Test.
 Used to check network connections to the scoring server without using an image.
 See the Download instructions for the round for the latest software.

-- Used for unzipping the images after they have been downloaded
+- 7-Zip.
+Used for unzipping the images after they have been downloaded

-- Used to play the images after they have been unzipped
+- VMware Workstation Player 16.2.4 or later for Windows.
+Used to play the images after they have been unzipped

 - How to open a virtual machine image